 CGN is the longtime partner of EDF, which is helping it build two Areva-designed (AREVA.PA) EPR reactors in southern China, and specialists were surprised to see CNNC pop up as a partner in Hinkley Point.

 CNNC has teamed up with U.S.-based Westinghouse, owned by Japan's Toshiba, which will see the world's first AP1000 reactor model go into operation in China next year.

-China signed an agreement with Westinghouse to localize key technologies from the U.S.-based firm's AP1000 reactor design, which will form the core of China's "localized" ACP1000 reactor, expected to make its overseas debut in Pakistan.
+China has signed an agreement with Westinghouse to localize key technologies from the U.S.-based firm's AP1000 reactor design.
+Meanwhile, China's own "localized" ACP1000 reactor is expected to make its overseas debut in Pakistan.

 For other projects Chinese firms will depend on foreign partners to ensure supply chains meet standards in developed markets.

 Even if they succeed in winning bids for new reactors, China's firms might struggle to secure supplies of nuclear fuel.
 While CNNC has its own supplies and processing capacity, CGN will still have to collaborate with the French.

 "Everybody sells nuclear power plants with 20 years of fuel included in the contract," said Lefevre.
 "CGN cannot do this."

 Li said all this meant that China was unlikely to risk going it alone in the foreseeable future.

 "You may vie for the leadership of a consortium, but in the end, to get it completed, you need the supply chain of a global consortium," he said.